C. H. Sekar

 C.H.Sekar is an Indian politician and was a member of the Fourteenth Tamil Nadu Legislative Assembly representing Gummidipundi Constituency from 2011.

 Background

 Sekar was born in 1979.
 He is an entrepreneur and has various businesses.
 He holds a degree in mechanical engineering.

 Political career

 He represented Gummidipoondi assembly constituency as a Vijayakant’s DMDK Party candidate in the 2011 TN Legislative Assembly.
 He left DMDK and joined the Dravida Munnetra Kazhagam and was appointed the Deputy Secretary of the Party’s IT Wing.
+After being denied a United States visa he decided to enter politics.